How to Produce Music on a Tight Budget

 Stop.
 Don’t believe the lies.

 You can produce good music when you don’t have a ton of money.
 And here’s how.
-In our discussion of how to produce music on a tight budget, we’ll cover:

 - Choosing a computer for music production

 - Discovering affordable services to check out